wyldckat/avxtest/README.md

     g++ -O3 -mavx avxtest.cpp -o avxtest
     g++ -O3 -mavx avxtest64.cpp -o avxtest64

+Or use the native settings, which can give you an additional optimization edge:

+    g++ -O3 -march=native avxtest.cpp -o avxtest
+    g++ -O3 -march=native avxtest64.cpp -o avxtest64

 Example output
 ==============

-These results were obtained with an AMD A10-7850K.
+These results were obtained with an AMD A10-7850K, while it was running other applications, therefore these are not optimum results.
+For detailed performance results: https://github.com/wyldckat/avxtest/wiki/A10-7850K-with-DDR3-at-2133-MHz

 Notice that since it's a 64-bit processor, it takes roughly the same time to do the operations with standard x86/x86_64 FPU, versus the results achieved with AVX, where it takes roughly twice as long to the operations with AVX and double precision.

 avxtest
 -------